I have noticed my hair is a lot thinner than it used to be. What can I do to thicken my hair naturally?

 1) Address Nutrient Deficiencies: The common deficiencies associated with hair-loss include iron, B complex, zinc, and omega-3's.
 A simple blood test will tell you if you are low in any of these nutrients.

-Look for food sources of these foods first, and then if you still have deficiencies or want extra support look for HIGH-QUALITY, WHOLE-FOOD based supplements like Pranin, New Chapter, and Garden of Life.
+Look for food sources of these foods first, and then if you still have deficiencies or want extra support speak to your health care provider about suitable supplements.

 2) Saw Palmetto: This herb can block the enzyme responsible for turning testosterone into DHT.
 Recommended dose is 360mg/day, best to take half with breakfast and half with dinner.
 Please check with your health care provider if you are taking medications as it is not recommended if you are taking blood thinners or hormone altering medications.